-The typical Physics major at Millikin will take PY 151 and 152 during their freshman year.
+The typical Physics major at Millikin will take PY 151 and 152, along with the accompanying lab courses, PY 171 and 172, during their freshman year.
 (Some students will have Advanced Placement credit that will allow them to skip one or both of these classes.)
-These courses comprise a fairly standard year-long introduction to Physics, and have MA 140 and 240, Calculus I and II, as co-requisites since the primary language of doing Physics is Calculus.
+These courses comprise a fairly standard year-long introduction to Physics, and have MA 140 and 240, Calculus I and II, as co-requisites since the primary language of doing physics is mathematics.
 These courses involve both lecture and laboratory, and heavily integrate modern pedagogy, specifically active learning, peer instruction, and inquiry-based methods.
 (These methods will also be a strong component of the instruction in PY 100 and 101, and PY 111 and 112, which primarily serve non-majors.)